 Keats Goes North

-Fiona Stafford recreates John Keats’ epic 1818 walk, which inspired his greatest works, hoping to change his image from consumptive weakling to strapping, fit, doctor-turned-poet.
+Fiona Stafford recreates John Keats’s epic 1818 walk, which inspired his greatest poetry, hoping to change his image from consumptive weakling to strapping, fit, doctor-turned-poet.

 The poet John Keats is often seen as a sickly individual, dying young due to his frailty.
 In this walking, talking Sunday Feature, Professor Fiona Stafford’s aims to show that far from being a consumptive weakling who never left Hampstead, he was a strapping, fit young man who resigned as a doctor and undertook an amazing journey on foot, which was to inspire his greatest poetic works.